101 – Laurentian University

 About Laurentian University

-Laurentian is surrounded by 5 lakes on 750 wooded acres.
-Numerous cross‑country ski and hiking/jogging trails originate on the campus, which also has access to beaches on 2 of the lakes.
-We benefit from the amenities of Sudbury – a regional municipality with a population of 160,000.
-The city is the northeastern Ontario regional centre for postsecondary education, health care, tourism and business.
+We also benefit from the amenities of Sudbury – a regional municipality with a population of 160,000.
+The city is the Northeastern Ontario regional centre for postsecondary education, health care, tourism and business.

-With more than 1,600 spaces in 8 residences, we offer a guaranteed space to all first-year students with a 75% average or better who submit a residence application by the deadline date.
+With more than 1,600 spaces across 6 residences, we offer a guaranteed space to all first-year students with a 75% average or better who submit a residence application by the deadline.
 Accommodations include single rooms, double rooms and apartments.